Investment & Insurance

 INTERN THERAPISTS (Self-Pay Only)

-(If intern therapists stay on at IPC after their internship as a Pre-Licensed Therapist, this rate will change to $100 for a therapy session)
+(If intern therapists stay on at IPC after their internship their rate will increase to match new qualifications)

 All rates are subject to change at any time.
 Clients will be informed of changes prior to receiving services where new rates apply.